-Magazine sweepstakes are generally not scams.
-Good Housekeeping, Woman's Day, O Magazine, Redbook, and many other publications sponsor sweepstakes that are trustworthy and fun and offer prizes that appeal to the magazine's readers including cash, trips, household items, and more.
-And those prizes are really awarded to legitimate entrants.
+Magazine sweepstakes are, in general, not scams.
+Good Housekeeping, Woman's Day, O Magazine, Redbook, and many other publications sponsor sweepstakes that are trustworthy and fun.
+By entering, you can win cash, trips, household items, and other prizes that appeal to the magazine's target audience.

-Some people think magazine sweepstakes are scams because they've entered them, sometimes for years, without winning and without knowing anyone who has won.
+Some people think that magazine sweepstakes are scams because they've entered them for years without winning or even knowing anyone who's won.

-Remember, though that these sweepstakes are advertised not only online but also in the magazines themselves.
+Remember, however, these sweepstakes are advertised not only online but also in the magazines themselves.
 That means they can reach an audience of millions of potential entrants.
 Woman's Day Magazine alone has a circulation of more than 2 million readers.

-Obviously, not all of those readers enter the sweepstakes, but it still gives magazine sweepstakes a large pool of potential entrants, which means that your odds of winning sink.
-(To find sweepstakes with better odds, check out my tips on picking the best sweepstakes to enter).
+Obviously, not all of those readers enter the giveaways, but a large percentage do, which means that your odds of winning sink.

-Reader's Digest is one such magazine that gives away many exciting prizes through creative presentations.
+Reader's Digest is one magazine that gives away many exciting prizes through creative presentations.
 The prizes can be huge, but you have an extremely slim chance of winning one.

-There's nothing wrong with entering creative presentations, but if they are the only sweepstakes you're entering, you're setting yourself up for disappointment.
+There's nothing wrong with entering creative presentations, but if they're the only sweepstakes you're entering, you're setting yourself up for disappointment.
 It's a good idea to put together a sweepstakes strategy that includes more obtainable prizes alongside life-changing but hard-to-win sweepstakes.

 While magazine sweepstakes themselves are legitimate, scammers can take advantage of trusted names to try to convince you to hand over your hard-earned dollars.